Aviator16/Store-Item-Demand-analysis/README.md

 ## Feature engineering
 In this part we carry out analysis on our features and see if reduction in the number of combinations is possible [here](https://github.com/Aviator16/Store-Item-Demand-analysis/tree/main/Feature%20Engineering).

 At the conslusion of this portion we obtain two dataframes on which we will model our time series models and forecast on.
-We take data till 2016 as training set and data from the year 2017 as test set.
+We take data till 2016 as training set and data of the first 3 months (90 days) from the year 2017 as test set.

+## Time Series Modeling
+Here we consider one store-item combination and try to fit its sales to a SARIMA model so that we can forecast its future values.
+At this stage, we run these [programs](https://github.com/Aviator16/Store-Item-Demand-analysis/tree/main/Time%20Series%20Modeling) and try to do the following:
+* Plot the sales as Time Series data.
+* Apply suitable transformations to make it suitable to be fit into a SARIMA model like log transformation and differencing.
+* Observe the ACF and PACF plots to ascertain the seasonal and non-seasonal moving average and auto-regressive terms.
+* Try multiple models to find the ones with lowest AIC and SSE.
+* Fit the data to the model with the lowest AIC and check the error in forecast.
+* Repeat for a few more sample combinations.

+#### Conclusion
+Model with lowest AIC gave very low RMSE,MAPE and MAE score which proves the fitting to be a success.